Healthy granola recipe with oats, nut butter, banana, almonds, pepitas, maple syrup, coconut oil and cinnamon. Great anytime of day and travels well!

 Mix wet & dry: Combine the wet ingredients with the oat mixture.
 Toss and mix to coat well.

 Layer: Spread mixture evenly on a lined or lightly greased baking sheet (I used two baking sheets).
 You can either lightly compact the mixture or loosely spread it out a bit.
 If compacting, you’ll want to mix the granola when rotating after 30 minutes.

 Bake: Bake for 30 minutes.
 Turn and rotate sheet/sheets, bake for an additional 25 – 30 minutes.
 Keep an eye towards the end, so it doesn’t over brown (ovens run differently), cover with foil if it starts to brown too much.

 Let cool: Remove from oven, granola will be somewhat soft at first.
 Let cool for 15 minutes, break up into chunks, especially the center part if you’ve compacted the mixture.
 Let granola cool completely to harden.

 Makes about 6 cups.

-Store: Let cool completely, store on the counter in covered containers for up to 2 months.
+Store: Let cool completely before storing.
+Keep granola in covered containers on the counter for up to 2 weeks or in the refrigerator for up to 2 months.

 Change up the nuts using peanuts, walnuts or pecan pieces.
 Use sunflower seeds in place of the pepitas.